 the initial claims-exclusion period has run its course

 When you make a claim, you usually need to provide identification and proof of address, along with evidence of your income such as payslips or confirmation from your previous employer.
 You may also need to list any financial commitments, including a mortgage, rent payments or dependants.

 The cover you get depends on the type of policy you choose.
 There are two main kinds of unemployment insurance:

 This type of insurance only covers periods of unemployment.

 Accident, sickness and unemployment

-It covers periods when you're off work due to unemployment, illness or injury.
+This insurance covers absence from work due to unemployment, illness or injury.

-When you buy unemployment insurance, UK insurers might also include redundancy cover.
-This means you’d receive a monthly income if you were made redundant.
+When you buy unemployment insurance, you may find that redundancy cover is included as standard, meaning you could receive a monthly payment if you were made redundant.

-Unemployment insurance comes with two levels of cover:
+Unemployment insurance comes with two types of cover: